rsagawa/EndoscopicSimDataset/README.md

 ![fig](readme_imgs/txt_exr.png)

 # Download
-The data generated so far can be downloaded from the link below.
+The data generated can be downloaded from the link below.
 ```sh

 ```